How to Start a Craft Business & Sell Crafts 1-2-3

 Having turned her own hobby into a business, Meg has lots of ideas that have helped many others start

 their own craft businesses.

-mistakes made by other craft entrepreneurs so you can be one step ahead before you ever start your
+success stories and mistakes made by other craft entrepreneurs so you can be one step ahead before you

 - Find out how to get your business license and other work-related requirements

 - Advice on developing a successful income-producing product

 - How to sell your product and get publicity (free advertising!)

 Work at home in your own comfortable artist studio making soaps

 for almost any occasion.
 This craft business has really taken off since you can make money consistently